Al-Kabri massacre: Attack

+On the night of May 20-21, 1948, the Israeli Carmeli Brigade captured al-Kabri (الكابري), a Palestinian Arab village in the northwest corner of the region of the British Mandate of Palestine that was later incorporated into the State of Israel.
+Historian Saleh Abdel Jawad writes that Moshe Carmeli gave orders "to attack with the aim of conquest, the killing of adult males, destruction and torching."
 Al-Kabri was captured without any resistance and it was almost immediately depopulated.
 It was treated particularly harshly due to the villagers involvement with the destruction of the Jewish convoy.
 According to Walid Khalidi, an 'undisclosed number of villagers were taken prisoner and some were killed' and others were killed during their dispersal in Galilee when it was discovered that they had come from al-Kabri.
+Jawad writes "seven young men murdered."